imagineLife/big-site/content/node/http-server/build-it.md

 ## Next-Step Options

-One path to go here is to [send some html (and more) to the dom](./render-docs).
+One path to go here is to [send some html (and more) to the dom](/node/http-server/render-docs).
-Another path to consider is to consider [dig into server scaling](/./../http-server-scaling).
+Another path to consider is to consider dig into server scaling (_coming soon_).